|

 Aloe microstigma Salm-Dyck 1854

 is widely distributed across the dry interior of the Western to Eastern Cape Province.
 The medium-sized blue-green rosettes turn bronze and curl inwards in full sun or when stressed, thus protecting the inner rosette.
-The leaves are speckled with white spots and their margins have prominent brown teeth.
+The succulent leaves are speckled with white spots and their margins have prominent brown teeth.

 This species flowers freely through the winter with dense spikes of tubular orange flowers turning yellow as they open.
 The nectar from these is attractive to birds which are the main pollinators.
 A suitable plant for frost-free dry gardens.